 - Cucumber and feta: this recipe is similar to the cucumber bites, above, but with different additions.
-First, chop 1 cucumber into small, bite sized cubes.
-Put into medium-sized bowl and add 1 table spoon olive oil, 1/3 cup feta cheese, and a splash of lemon juice.
+First, chop 1 cucumber into small, bite-sized cubes.
+Put into a medium-sized bowl and add 1 table spoon olive oil, 1/3 cup feta cheese, and a splash of lemon juice.

 - Grilled shish kabobs: cut large pieces of your choice of veggies.
 My favorites for shish kabobs are mushrooms, zucchini, eggplant, and onions.
 Put the large pieces on skewers and grill until lightly browned.